IroncladFlame8/SeaCreatures/README.md

 4. A creature is chosen by weight among those whose constraints pass.
 5. Creature spawns at hook location, customizations applied, commands executed.
 6. Player receives the catch message with `%creature%` substituted.

+## CI / Releases
+A GitHub Actions workflow (`.github/workflows/release.yml`) automatically builds and (if needed) publishes a GitHub Release on every push to `main` (or `master`).

+How it works:
+1. Checks out code, sets up Java 21.
+2. Extracts `project.version` from `pom.xml`.
+3. Builds the shaded jar: `target/SeaCreatures-<version>.jar`.
+4. Creates (if absent) a tag named `v<version-without-"-SNAPSHOT">`.
+5. Publishes a GitHub Release uploading the jar.
+6. Marks the Release as a *prerelease* if the version ends with `-SNAPSHOT`.

+Release versioning tips:
+- For a stable release, change `<version>` in `pom.xml` from e.g. `1.0-SNAPSHOT` to `1.0.0` (or `1.1.0`) and push.
+The workflow will create tag `v1.0.0`.
+- After releasing, bump to the next development snapshot (e.g. `1.1.0-SNAPSHOT`).
+- If you re-run with the same version, the workflow will skip creating a duplicate release.

+Manual trigger: You can also run the workflow manually from the *Actions* tab (workflow_dispatch).

+Future enhancements (optional):
+- Generate changelog notes from commit messages.
+- Sign artifacts or attach additional files (e.g., sources jar).
+- Auto-bump version via a separate workflow.

 ## Troubleshooting
 | Issue | Cause | Fix |